-The four poems presented here highlight Rodney Jones's relationship to his hometown of Falkville, Alabama.
-For Jones, place-bound memories of youthful pleasures frame meditations on mortality and mystery.
-His teenage years as a football player and rock and roll band member are a starting point from which to measure the distance that time and experience have created between himself and the region in which he grew up.
+Four poems of place-bound memory highlight Rodney Jones's relationship to his hometown of Falkville, Alabama.
+His teenage years as a football player and rock-and-roller are a starting point from which to measure the distance that time and experience have created between himself and the region in which he grew up.

 "An Absence I Know I Won't Reclaim" is part of the Poets in Place series, a Research Collaboration in the Humanities initiative funded through Emory University’s Presidential Woodruff Fund, in collaboration with the Office of the Provost.
 Series producers are Natasha Trethewey and Allen Tullos.

 Rodney Jones won the 2007 Kingsley Tufts Prize and was shortlisted for the Griffin International Poetry Prize for his book Salvation Blues: 100 Poems, 1985-2005.
 His eight other books include Elegy for the Southern Drawl a finalist for the 2000 Pulitzer Prize, and Transparent Gestures , which won the 1990 National Book Critics Circle Award.
 Honors include the Guggenheim Fellowship, a National Endowment for the Arts Fellowship, the Hanes Prize, the Harper Lee Award, and the Jean Stein Award of the American Academy and Institute of Arts and Letters.
 Jones is a professor and distinguished scholar at Southern Illinois University at Carbondale.
 In 2009, he will be inducted into the Southern Fellowship of Writers.

 Jones, Rodney.
 Apocalyptic Narrative.
 Boston: Houghton Mifflin, 1993.